planetfederal/qgis-plugins-xml/README.md

     * `0.1.0` --> `0.1.0-201603112146-<myhash>`
     * `plugin_name_0.1.0.zip` --> `plugin_name_0.1.0-201603112146-<myhash>.zip`

-These dev plugin-only changes ensure:
+These dev (or beta) plugin-only changes ensure:

-* New development revisions with the same base version, e.g. `0.1.0`, will always be considered as _newer_ by QGIS's plugin manager.
+* New development/beta revisions with the same base version, e.g. `0.1.0`, will
+  always be considered as _newer_ by QGIS's plugin manager.

 * Users browsing the plugin manager will easily see that the name and version